Tjstretchalot/LoansBot-Site/README.txt

     Let <created_at> be a utc timestamp in milliseconds such as 1454004926439 or null.
     Let <updated_at> be a utc timestamp in milliseconds such as 1454004926439 or null.

     Let <email> be an email of a user, such as "johndoe@gmail.com".
-This is only returned for yourself or if you are a moderator.
+This is only returned for yourself, with a sharecode, or if you are a moderator.
     Let <name> be the name of a user, such as "John Doe".
-This is only returned for yourself or if you are a moderator.
+This is only returned for , with a sharecode, or if you are a moderator.
     Let <street_address> be the street address of a user, such as "1600 Pennsylvania Avenue NW".
-This is only returned for yourself or if you are a moderator.
+This is only returned for yourself, with a sharecode, or if you are a moderator.
     Let <city> be the city of a user, such as "Washington D.C.".
-This is only returned for yourself or if you are a moderator.
+This is only returned for yourself, with a sharecode, or if you are a moderator.
     Let <state> be the state of a user, such as "Washington D.C." or "N/A".
-This is only returned for yourself or if you are a moderator.
+This is only returned for yourself, with a sharecode, or if you are a moderator.
     Let <zip> be the zip of a user, such as "20500".
-This is only returned for yourself or if you are a moderator.
+This is only returned for yourself, with a sharecode, or if you are a moderator.
     Let <country> be the country of a user, such as "United States" or "U.S.".
-This is only returned for yourself or if you are a moderator.
+This is only returned for yourself, with a sharecode, or if you are a moderator.

     UltraCompact -
       This is returned from api/users.php with the format 0.
 This contains just a list of user ids, with no additional information.